 - Check to see that the main power switch on the servo drive panel is on. - Verify the power cord from the servo drive is plugged into the servo controller and the servo drive is plugged into an outlet. - Verify that wall socket is getting power.
-Don't use GFI protected outlets or electrical noise from the servo drive may falsely trip the breaker. - Controller may take up to 20 seconds to boot up from power-up.
+Avoid ground fault interrupt (GFI) protected outlets or electrical noise from the servo drive may falsely trip the breaker. - Controller may take up to 20 seconds to boot up from power-up.